anonymo2239/Recipe-Guide-Application-with-SQL-Data-Analysis-2/README.md

 # Recipe App with SQL

 This project is a *Recipe App* designed to manage recipes, including adding, editing and listing recipes.
 Users can add various recipes, edit existing recipes and list all recipes.
-The app includes details such as ingredient list, cooking instructions and recipe categories.This project was developed by two people (with:@Simsekomer/github).
+The app includes details such as ingredient list, cooking instructions and recipe categories.
+This project was developed by two people (with:@Simsekomer/github).

 ## Features